Ronald Pickup: Television

-Pickup's other roles included parts in Hornblower, The Riff Raff Element, Hustle, Foyle's War, Midsomer Murders, Lovejoy, Waking the Dead, The Bill, Silent Witness, Sherlock Holmes, Doc Martin, Inspector Morse, Rector's Wife, the 1991 television adaptation of John le Carré's A Murder of Quality, and the BBC's 2004 drama for children, Feather Boy.
+Pickup's other roles included parts in Hornblower, The Riff Raff Element, Hustle, Foyle's War, Midsomer Murders, Lovejoy, Waking the Dead, The Bill, Silent Witness, Sherlock Holmes, Doc Martin, Inspector Morse, The Rector's Wife, the 1991 television adaptation of John le Carré's A Murder of Quality, and the BBC's 2004 drama for children, Feather Boy.
 He also appeared in The Ruth Rendell Mysteries series, playing Chief Inspector Moore in "A Case of Coincidence".

 Pickup played a regular part, Fraser Cook in the 2004 BBC sitcom The Worst Week of My Life.
 He starred opposite Judi Dench in the 1989 Channel 4 serial Behaving Badly.
 In February 2010, he also appeared as Pegleg in the BBC's period drama Lark Rise to Candleford.
 He played Fr.
 Moreno Mancini in “Wild Justice”, S5:E2 of Lewis, which aired April 2011.

 Pickup appeared in the fifth series of Young Dracula in early 2014, portraying Morgan, chairman of the vampire high council, who later becomes the host of the Blood Seed, the main antagonist of the series finale.
 He appeared in Holby City as Charles, Lord Byrne, and in November 2014 appeared on Coronation Street in a cameo role as an OAP arranging a birthday party with Michelle Connor in the Rovers Return.
 Pickup, in 2015, appeared as Sir Michael Reresby an episode of the 6th season of Downton Abbey.
 In 2016, he played the role of Geoffrey Fisher, the Archbishop of Canterbury, in four episodes of the Netflix series The Crown.